 Rolf Wiggershaus, “The Frankfurt School: Its History, Theories, and Political Significance” (Germany)

-Martin Jay, “The Dialectical Imagination: A History of the Frankfurt School and the Institute of Social Research, 1923-1950” (United States)
+Martin Jay, “The Dialectical Imagination: A History of the Frankfurt School” (United States)

 Fredric Jameson, “Late Marxism: Adorno, or, The Persistence of the Dialectic” (United States)

-Gillian Rose, “The Melancholy Science: An Introduction to the Thought of Theodor W. Adorno” (United Kingdom)
+Gillian Rose, “The Melancholy Science: An Introduction to the Thought of Adorno” (United Kingdom)

-Seyla Benhabib, “Critique, Norm, and Utopia: A Study of the Foundations of Critical Theory” (United States)
+Seyla Benhabib, “Critique, Norm, and Utopia: The Foundations of Critical Theory” (United States)

-Susan Buck-Morss, “The Origin of Negative Dialectics: Adorno, Benjamin, and the Frankfurt Institute” (United States)
+Susan Buck-Morss, “The Origin of Negative Dialectics” (United States)